danbates2/emonDC/README.md

 ## emonDC

-emonDC is a project aiming to develop DC current and voltage measuring tools compatible with openenergymonitor.org project.
-The main board in development is emonDCduo, a dual-channel bidirectional shunt monitor, internet connected power data-logger and meter, aimed at generator / battery system monitoring.
-With modular plug-in DC-DC buck power supply, 12-bit ADC, configurable reference voltage for bidirectional measurement, backup battery powered RTC, local microSD card data-logging, and extensibility through RFM radio module and LCD.
+emonDC is a project aiming to develop DC current and voltage measuring tools compatible with openenergymonitor.org project.<br>
+The main board in development is emonDCduo, a dual-channel generator/battery monitor, WiFi enabled, aimed at solar/battery systems.

-###### Project status: Development units available.
+###### Project status: Development units available for sale.
 Crowd-funding application in development.
   <br/>

 ![Example System Schematic](/images/emonDC_system.jpg)